How do I download and install DataVault for Windows?

 8) If you are using virtualization software such as VM Ware or Parallels, set the Network Adapter to Bridged Mode; then restart your computer.
 To do this with VMWare, select Virtual Machine > Settings > Network > Connect directly to the physical network (Bridged).

 9) Check to see if other apps such as anti-virus software or VPNs are blocking Wi-Fi access & reconfigure if necessary.
+If you are using Samsung Smart TV, make sure to shut it down while synchronizing.

 10) Disable 3G on your iPhone by selecting Settings > General > Network then set Enable 3G to Off and sync again.